Interplay between the muon $g-2$ anomaly and the PTA nHZ gravitational waves from domain walls in next-to minimal

-We show in the left panel of fig.\ref{fig3} the SUSY contributions to muon $g-2$, the value $\Delta a_\mu$, versus the present-day peak amplitude of stochastic GW background $\Omega_{gw}h^2$ for those survived points whose GWs spectra can overlap with the NANOGrav signal region.
+We show in the left panel of Fig.\ref{fig3} the SUSY contributions to muon $g-2$, the values $\Delta a_\mu$, versus the present-day peak amplitudes of stochastic GW background $\Omega_{gw}h^2$ for those survived points whose GWs spectra can overlap with the NANOGrav signal region.
 We can see that there are still large parameter regions that can explain the muon $g-2$ anomaly within $1\sigma$ range.
 Large values of $\Omega_{gw}h^2$ always favor large $\sigma$, hence large $m_{soft}$.
-As the SUSY contributions to $\Delta a_\mu$ in general favors small $m_{soft}$ of order ${\cal O}(10^2)${\rm GeV}, the preferred ranges of $\Delta a_\mu$ that can account for the muon $g-2$ anomaly favors low $\Omega_{gw}h^2$.
-The ranges of the $\lambda$ and $\kappa$ parameters of NMSSM that can account for the NANOGrav GW background observations are shown in the right panel of fig.\ref{fig3}.
+As the SUSY explanation of $\Delta a_\mu$ in general favor small $m_{soft}$ of order ${\cal O}(10^2)${\rm GeV}, the preferred ranges of $\Delta a_\mu$ that can account for the muon $g-2$ anomaly favor low $\Omega_{gw}h^2$.
+The ranges of the $\lambda$ and $\kappa$ parameters of NMSSM that can account for the NANOGrav GW background observations are shown in the right panel of Fig.\ref{fig3}.
 Both of them are upper bounded to be be less than $0.18$.

 \item The $\chi H_u H_d$ case:

 From our estimation, we adopt the following range of $\chi m_{3/2}$ \beqa 10^{-13}{\rm eV}<\chi m_{3/2}<10^{-9} {\rm eV}, \eeqa in our numerical scan.